Pokémon Gold and Silver: Pokémon Crystal

+is a third version after Pokémon Gold and Silver, developed by Game Freak and published by Nintendo for the Game Boy Color.
+It was released in Japan on December 14, 2000, North America on July 30, 2001, and in Europe on November 2, 2001.
+The plot and gameplay of Crystal is largely the same as in Gold and Silver, although it includes several new features.

+Pokémon Crystal was received well by critics, although many commented that there were just not enough new additions and features to significantly set it apart from Pokémon Gold and Silver.
+Pokémon Crystal has sold nearly 6.4 million units worldwide.

 Nintendo 3DS re-release

 In June 2017, The Pokémon Company announced via a Pokémon Direct broadcast that the games would be re-released worldwide via the Nintendo 3DS Virtual Console on September 22, 2017.
-Pokémon Crystal, the third version of the second generation was also eventually re-released worldwide on the Nintendo 3DS Virtual Console on January 26, 2018.

 Reception

 Pokémon Gold and Silver were met with critical acclaim, with many saying that the extended length of gameplay and the new features were valued additions that kept the sequels as interesting as the original games.
 Craig Harris of IGN gave the games a "masterful" 10 out of 10 rating, stating that: "As awesome as the original Pokémon edition was, Pokémon Gold and Silver blow it away in gameplay elements, features, and goodies.
 There are so many little additions to the design it's impossible to list them all".
 There was particular praise given to the innovative internal clock feature, with Frank Povo of GameSpot, noting: "The first major addition to Pokémon GS is the presence of a time element...
 Although it may sound like a gimmick, the addition of a clock adds quite a bit of variety to the game".
 Povo went on to give the games an 8.8 rating of "great".
 Nintendo Power listed Gold and Silver combined as the sixth best Game Boy / Game Boy Color games, praising them for the new Pokémon, features, and full-color graphics.

 Overall, Gold and Silver were stated to be solid gaming additions that would please a large audience.
 "After playing the game dozens of hours, I really can't think of a bad point to make about Pokémon Gold and Silver.
 Nintendo and Game Freak have tweaked the original and built a sequel that's long, challenging and tremendous fun to play.
 There's a reason why Pokémon is so popular, and Pokémon Gold and Silver is going to help the series move further into the 21st century", said Harris.